bugrahankaramollaoglu/my-programming-notes/flutter_notes.md

   fakat bu yöntemde notifyListeners() gibi UI'ya haber veremezsin.
 Kendin setState() ile UI’ı yeniden çizmelisin.
   * Provider, Riverpod, BloC gibi sm'lar kullanmak
 * different build types in flutter:
-  * debug: when developing the app.
-  * profile:
-  * release:
+  * **debug**: when developing the app. _hotReload_ is allowed. uses JIT (Just-In-Time) compilation.
+It compiles the Dart code into machine code at runtime, allowing for hot reload and fast development cycles.
+  * **production**: when in production. only _hotRestart_ is allowed. uses AOT (Ahead-Of-Time) compilation.
+It compiles the Dart code into native machine code ahead of time, resulting in faster startup times and improved performance.

 * what are `Future` and `Streams` in flutter? asenkron programlamada kullanılan kavramlardır.
 Future tek bir value dönerken Stream birçok value döner sürekli olarak.
 * `get_it` is used for dependency injection.